ishanirantar/MyProjects/README.md

 # MyProjects
-Here are just a couple of projects that I have completed to show my coding/technical skills!
+Hi!
+My name is Isha Nirantar and here are just a couple of projects that I have completed to show my coding/technical skills!